colinwilson/lotusdocs.dev/content/docs/guides/shortcodes/prism.md

 Clicking on any of the line numbers above will update the hash of the current page to link to that specific line.

 {{% alert context="info" %}}
 All `<pre>` elements of Prism code blocks have an auto-generated id attribute.
-These ids are a combination of the unique hash of the code block content plus it's unique position on the page.
+This id is a combination of the unique hash of the code block content plus it's unique position on the page.
 The generated hash can be overridden using a Custom id set via the `id` option.

 The url format follows `#{hash-id}.{lines}`, where `{hash-id}` is the auto-generated hash value of the code block and `{lines}` is one or more lines or line ranges that follows the [line highlighting format](#line-highlighting).